Joseph-Samuel-18/EmployeeDatabaseManagementSystem/README.md

 # EmployeeDatabaseManagement
- CRUD application using MERN stack.
+ CRUD application using MERN stack. \n
  Fields of employee details used:
   Name
   Age